MicrosoftDocs/bing-docs/bing-docs/bing-video-search/trending-videos.md

 ---
 title: Search the web for trending videos using the Bing Video Search API
-titleSuffix: Azure Cognitive Services
+titleSuffix: Bing Search Services
 description: Learn how to use the Bing Video Search API to search the web for trending videos.
-services: cognitive-services
+services: bing-search-services
 author: swhite-msft
-manager: nitinme
+manager: ehansen
-ms.service: cognitive-services
+ms.service: bing-search-services
 ms.subservice: bing-video-search
 ms.topic: conceptual
-ms.date: 01/31/2019
+ms.date: 07/15/2020
 ms.author: scottwhi
 ---